DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Tools Evaluation

 \item \textbf{Supporting multiple Solidity versions.} Since the smart contracts in our dataset are of multiple Solidity versions, the tools should have the ability to analyze the smart contracts in various Solidity versions.

-\item \textbf{Only requiring code as input.} The input of tools only requires the Solidity code, ABI or Bytecode of smart contracts, rather than other specification (e.g., a user-provided test suite).
+\item \textbf{Only requiring code as input.} The input of tools only requires the Solidity code, ABI or Bytecode of smart contracts.
+In other words, we exclude the tools that require users to provide manual designed rules (e.g., invariants or specification) for automated analysis.

 \end{itemize}